Last Updated on January 24, 2026 by The Insurance Pros

 - Download MDOT Form #3600

-- Fill out all sections (incomplete forms will be returned)
+- Fill out all sections (incomplete forms may be returned)

 - Have the form signed and notarized

-- Include photos of the damage, repair receipts, and documentation
+- Include photos of the pothole and damage (when possible), repair receipts, and documentation

-- Send it to the MDOT regional office where the damage occurred
+- Please send it to the MDOT regional office where the damage occurred.

 MDOT typically responds within 90 days.

-If your damage exceeds $1,000, you’ll need to pursue a lawsuit against the state.
-Consult a private attorney for guidance.
+If your damage exceeds $1,000, you may need to pursue the matter through legal channels.
+If you’re considering that route, consult a qualified attorney for guidance.

 🏦 Should You File an Insurance Claim Instead?

-In some cases, filing with your auto insurer is faster and more realistic:
+In some cases, filing with your auto insurer is faster and more realistic.
+The coverage that matters most is usually collision.

 - Your deductible applies

-- Some insurers may consider this an at-fault accident
+- Some insurers may treat it as an at-fault collision for rating purposes

 📥 Download the Michigan Pothole Damage Prevention Checklist